 After the wars

-The period immediately before the outbreak of World War II and especially during the war proved difficult for the ETH.
-In the wake of the global economic crisis the ETH mainly experienced financial difficulties.
+The period immediately before the outbreak of World War II and especially during the war proved difficult for ETH Zurich.
+In the wake of the global economic crisis ETH mainly experienced financial difficulties.
 Switzerland's forced isolation resulted in an almost complete standstill of international scientific exchange; even correspondence with the US for instance was blocked for several years.

 Beno Eckmann founds the Research Institute for Mathematics